-Postgres.ai Platform and its components are developed with a strong focus on security.
-To ensure that your data is secure, please carefully read this document and
+Database Lab Platform and its components are developed with a strong focus on security.
+To ensure that your data is secure, please carefully read this document.

-If you found a possible vulnerability or have any urgent security-related concerns, please contact Postgres.ai Support as soon as possible, using one of the following options:
+If you found a possible vulnerability or have an urgent security-related concern, please reach out to Postgres.ai Support as soon as possible, using one of the following options:

 Architecture and data availability

-In the case of a Self-managed setup, all the components are installed and operate inside your infrastructure, cloud or on-premise.
+In the case of a Self-managed setup, all the components are installed and operate inside your infrastructure, in clouds, or on-premise.
 It is strongly recommended to treat Database Lab instances that work with production clones as production-like machines, therefore protecting them correspondingly, using firewalls, secure connections.

-SaaS: what data can be transferred and stored in the Postgres.ai database?
+SaaS (Postgres.ai): what data can be transferred to and stored in the Postgres.ai database

 By default, ports 2400 and 2345 operate using HTTP, which is not secure.
-It is highly recommended that HTTP connections are not available to public, and all communication happens using HTTPS (consider using NGINX with SSL certificates as a proxy option to allow only encrypted communication between the Platform and Database Lab / Joe).
+It is highly recommended that HTTP connections are not open to the world, and all communications happen using HTTPS only (consider using NGINX with SSL certificates as a proxy option to allow only encrypted communication between the Platform and Database Lab / Joe).

 When integrated, the Database Lab component may receive only control signals such as "create clone", "destroy clone", "refresh clone", "list snapshots".
 The full list of capabilities you may find in Database Lab CLI Reference.
 By no means is data from your databases available to the Platform.